Covid-19 protocols for NYC.

 What is the deadline for ordering advanced tickets?

-Tickets will stop being sold online on Wednesday before the show.
+Tickets will stop being sold online at Midnight on the Friday before the show.

 I ordered my tickets a month ago, but still have not gotten them in the mail!